 Frog suggest that the Frog 67 road bike is suitable for a child with an inside leg measurement of 67cm, which equates to an age range of between eight and twelve years.
 However prudence is advised as children can vary dramatically in terms height/leg/torso lengths and so you should always measure your child and go with the bike that fits the child best.

-Frog Road 67 kids bike – first impressions
+Frog Road 67 kids bike review – first impressions

 The Frog Road 67 kids bike duly arrived in its cardboard shipping crate, covered with various bits of packaging to protect the paintwork from damage.